Etale and crystalline companions, II: Uniformities for isocrystals on curves

 By construction, there exists an exact sequence

 By Lemma~\ref{L:HN in extension}, the HN polygon of $\frakE_{i+1,k}$ is bounded below by the HN polygon of $\frakE_{i,k}$ with the same endpoints, and equality only holds if this sequence splits.
 In particular, the HN polygons of the $\frakE_{i,k}$ form a discrete, monotone, bounded sequence; this sequence must therefore either terminate or stabilize.
-If the sequence stabilizes, then the intersection of the $\frakE_i$ forms a proper subbundle of $\frakE$ stable under the Frobenius and the connection, contrary to our hypothesis that $\calE$ is irreducible.
-We thus must have the desired termination.
+If the sequence stabilizes, then the intersection of the $\frakE_i$ forms a strict subbundle of $\frakE$ stable under the Frobenius and the connection, contrary to our hypothesis that $\calE$ is irreducible.
+We thus have the desired termination.

-It remains to deduce from termination the desired bound.
+It remains to show that termination implies the indicated bound.
 Let $\frakE_i$ be the terminal value of the sequence.
 Let $\mu_1 \geq \dots \geq \mu_r$ be the slopes of the HN polygon of $\frakE_{i,k}$ listed with multiplicity.
 Put

 If $\mu_{j+1} \geq c$, then